The two-dimensional one-component plasma is hyperuniform: Locating discrepancies near the boundary

 The boundary of each such box is made of two line segments of equal length in $(L, 2L)$ and two concentric circular arcs which subtend the same angle at the center and whose arclengths are different but both in $\left(\frac{L}{2}, L\right)$.
-The shape is symmetric with respect to the straight line joining the midpoints of both arcs.
+The shape is symmetric with respect to the straight line joining the midpoints of both arcs. \cor{Here is a quick representation of those “boxes”, paving the annulus $\DD_R \setminus \DD_{r}$:}

 We sometimes call “a box of size $L$” any domain $\boxs$ that fits the previous description.
 We let $\omega_i$ be the center of mass of $\boxs_i$, which only serves as a convenient reference point. \end{definition}